 Business Location

-Where you operate affects your premium.
-Builders in high-growth regions like Auckland, Tauranga, and Queenstown may face higher premiums due to greater project values and competitive demand.
+Where you operate influences your premium.
+Builders in high-growth capital city markets such as Sydney, Melbourne, and Brisbane may encounter higher premiums reflecting greater project values, congested sites, and competitive trade demand.

 Real-World Insurance Scenarios for Builders